When to visit the vet?

 -

 Can home remedies help with hyposthenuria?
-While home remedies cannot cure the disease, some measures such as increasing water intake and providing high-quality wet food can help support kidney function.
+While home remedies cannot cure the disease, measures such as increasing water intake and providing high-quality wet food can help support kidney function.
 However, it is important to discuss any treatment with a veterinarian.